HymEric/Hadoop-cool/tutorial/Installation_hadoop2.6.4_ubuntu16.04.6_ingle node cluster.md

  cat ~/.ssh/id_rsa.pub >> ~/.ssh/authorized_keys
  ```
  2. If there no ```current``` directory in ```/disk2/xxx/hadoop-2.6.4/tmp/dfs/data/``` or not create DataNode after running ```start-dfs.sh```, there maybe more than one reason.
 You can check ```/disk2/xxx/hadoop-2.6.4/logs/``` foe more information~~~~
  - If the VERSION in data and VERSION in name directory is different.
 You should make them same by coping content one of them to another.
-This usually happen do ```hadoop namenode -format``` more than one time and do not do right pipele during start and stop HDFS or TARN.
+This usually happen do ```hadoop namenode -format``` more than one time and do not do right pipele during start and stop HDFS or YARN.
  - If the port is occupied, you can change related port by editing related xml file.
 For example in hdfs-site.xml,
  ```xml
  <property>